-Accrued expenses mainly pertain to accruals for development costs and general and a most strative expenses which are generally settled within one year.
+Accrued expenses mainly pertain to accruals for development costs and general and a so-strative expenses which are generally settled within one year.

-Noncurrent portion of deposit from sale of real estate amounted to P3.4 military as at December 31, 2020 and 2019 presented under "Other noncurrent liabilities" account in the consolidated statements of financial position.
+Noncurrent portion of deposit from sale of real estate amounted to P3.4 milian as at December 31, 2020 and 2019 presented under "Other noncurrent liabilities account in the consolidated statements of financial position.

-Statutory payables consist of expanded withholding taxes and contributions to resultation species.
+Statutory payables consist of expanded withholding taxes and contributions to reculat resourcies.
 These are normally settled within the following month.